How to sell on Teachers Pay Teachers in 2022 (and why this makes you a better teacher)

 - Maybe this piece of paper helps you advance somehow at work.

 - Maybe you get a pay raise, or completing this course is a pre-requisite to getting that job that you really want.

-You’ve read the course syllabus and you know that we’ll be learning about the six Cs of education: character, citizenship, communication, collaboration, creativity/innovation, and critical thinking skills.
+You’ve read the course syllabus.
+You know that we’ll be learning about social emotional learning through the six Cs of education: character, citizenship, communication, collaboration, creativity/innovation, and critical thinking skills.

 - What are the 6Cs and why are they so important?

 - How do these transferable skills help our students when they graduate?